othrayte/docker-cc-amp/README.md

 This creates a docker container with the Minecraft module for AMP.
 You can login to the administrative console at port 8080 with the username "admin" and password "password"; change the password when you first login.
 From here it is a standard AMP Minecraft module.

-## Running inside unRAID (experimental)

-As there seems to be no way to use the command and args parts of the docker run script from unRAID all options must be specified as enviroment variables.

 ## Options

+Most arguments to the container, and to the AMP modules inside it, can be passed as either command line arguments or enviroment variables.

 | Argument | Env var | Default | Description |
 | -------- | ------- | ------- | ----------- |